Talicia is the first unique

 - Graham DY, Canaan Y, Maher J, Wiener G, Hulten KG, Kalfus IN.
 Rifabutin-based triple therapy (RHB-105) for Helicobacter pylori eradication: a double-blind, randomized, controlled trial.
 Ann Intern Med.
 2020;172(12):795-802.

-Talicia is contraindicated in patients receiving rilpivirine-containing products.
+Talicia is contraindicated in patients receiving delavirdine, voriconazole or rilpivirine-containing products.

 Serious and occasionally fatal hypersensitivity reactions have been reported with omeprazole, amoxicillin and rifabutin.

-Talicia may reduce the efficacy of hormonal contraceptives.
+Talicia may cause fetal harm and is not recommended for use in pregnancy.
+It may also reduce the efficacy of hormonal contraceptives.
 An additional non-hormonal method of contraception is recommended when taking Talicia.

 Talicia should not be used in patients with hepatic impairment or severe renal impairment.

-Cutaneous lupus erythematosus (CLE) and systemic lupus erythematosus (SLE) have been reported in patients taking PPIs.
+Cutaneous lupus erythematosus and systemic lupus erythematosus have been reported in patients taking PPIs.
 These events have occurred as both new onset and exacerbation of existing autoimmune disease.